2025 FIFA Futsal Women's World Cup: Squads

-Each team has to name a preliminary squad of a maximum of 30 players (three of whom must be goalkeepers).
-From the preliminary squad, the team has to name a final squad of 14 players (two of whom must be goalkeepers) by the FIFA deadline.
-Players in the final squad can be replaced by a player from the preliminary squad due to serious injury or illness up to 24 hours before the kickoff of the team's first match.
-All participating teams must name their Futsal Women's World Cup 2025 squads in line with the guidelines set forth by FIFA and by the stipulated deadline.
-Any team failing to comply will be disqualified.
+Each team had to name a preliminary squad of a maximum of 30 players (three of whom must be goalkeepers).
+From the preliminary squad, the team had to name a final squad of 14 players (two of whom must be goalkeepers) by the FIFA deadline.
+Players in the final squad could be replaced by a player from the preliminary squad due to serious injury or illness up to 24 hours before the kickoff of the team's first match.